Goal-oriented adaptivity for multilevel stochastic Galerkin FEM with nonlinear goal functionals: Goal-oriented adaptive SGFEM with nonlinear goal functional

-Let the goal functional $\gg \colon\! \V \to \R$ be in $C^1$, in the sense that it is G\^ateaux differentiable and its G\^ateaux derivative $\gg' \colon \V \to \V^*$ is continuous.
+where $\Dual{\cdot}{\cdot}$ denotes the duality pairing between $\V$ and its dual $\V^*$.
 Following the approach adopted in~\cite{bprr18+} for the case of linear goal functionals, we aim to formulate a dual problem which allows to derive a goal-oriented error estimate.